tonethar/IGME-330-Master/notes/HW-php-web-service-4.md

   - you should get 2 jokes back
 - try **get-jokes.php?limit=9999**:
   - you'll see an error message in the browser because the second argument to `array_rand()` can't be more than the length of the array!
-    - fix it using PHP's `count()` function to get the length of the array - https://www.php.net/manual/en/function.count.php
+    - fix it using PHP's `count()` function to get the length of the array - https://www.php.net/manual/en/function.count.php - and then not allowing `$limit` to be larger than that number
     - if you are successful, **get-jokes.php?limit=9999** will instead return ALL of the jokes in the array
-- why did we decide on a minimum of 2 results?
+- BTW - why did we decide on a minimum of 2 results?
 It should really be zero:
-  - to keeps things simple  - because the second argument to `array_rand()` can't be less than 2!
+  - Answer: to keeps things simple  - because the second argument to `array_rand()` can't be less than 2!
 Fix this issue if you want to

 <hr>